grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* or maybe figure out a way to make them not explicitly about the ascendency of white people?
 Maybe white people are simply the preferred class for whores in this world because they are unusual.
 Most people are some spectrum of brown.
 * Other potential scenes to go:
 	* the spotted-from above section
+		* Chap 6, around line 682
+		* this goes with the long chase off the continental shelf to the very-deep limit-pushing dive.
+This whole section could probably be sliced out with little lost.
 	* the post stilt city damaged floating in the water column section
 	* the bicycle race (you'll have to grep out 'bicycle' and 'bike' references)
 	* the cookout